Zeyu-Li/CMPUT-229/README.md

 [![Video](http://img.youtube.com/vi/QZwneRb-zqA/0.jpg)](http://www.youtube.com/watch?v=QZwneRb-zqA "")

-Where the source code can be found [here](https://github.com/SebLague/Digital-Logic-Sim) and the download [here](#https://sebastian.itch.io/digital-logic-sim)
+Where the source code can be found [here](https://github.com/SebLague/Digital-Logic-Sim) and the download [here](https://sebastian.itch.io/digital-logic-sim)

-Although I have made a completed what has been done on the video and packaged it up [here on the release](https://github.com/Zeyu-Li/CMPUT-229/releases/tag/v1)
+I have made a completed save from what has been done on the video and packaged it up [here on the release](https://github.com/Zeyu-Li/CMPUT-229/releases/tag/v1).
+Just follow the instructions and note that you still need to download the game from the [itch.io page](https://sebastian.itch.io/digital-logic-sim)